jyork07/auto-deploy-nexus/INSTALLATION-GUIDE.md

 ViraPilot will check for updates on startup and notify you when available.

 ### Manual Updates
-1. Download the latest version
+1. Pull the latest changes from Git or download the new release archive.
-2. Run `build-scripts\quick-install.bat` again
-3. The installer will update existing installation
+2. Run `npm run setup` to reinstall dependencies and rebuild the application.
-4. Your settings and API keys will be preserved
+3. Your settings and API keys remain stored locally and are not overwritten by the setup assistant.

 ## 🗑️ Uninstalling ViraPilot